OkoroaforKelechiDivine/word_colorizer/README.md

 # WordColorizer

-`WordColorizer` is a powerful and customizable Flutter widget that allows you to highlight specific words in a given text.
-It also supports interactivity, enabling you to add clickable actions for highlighted words such as navigation, callbacks, or other custom behaviors.
-This widget is ideal for use in chat applications, educational apps, blogs, or any app that needs to highlight and interact with specific words.
+The `WordColorizer` Flutter package allows developers to enhance text by highlighting specific words with customizable styles and interactive features, particularly useful in applications like chat and educational tools.
+It supports multiple highlighted words, each with customizable actions, without relying on external libraries, making it lightweight and efficient.
+The package's flexibility in styling and interactivity empowers developers to create rich application user experiences.

 ---

 ## Features

-- **Highlight Words**: Specify words within the text that should be highlighted.
+- WordColorizer enables the customization of text by highlighting specific words.
-- **Customizable Styles**: Easily customize the highlight color, default color, font size, font family and text alignment.
+- Users can define the highlight colour, font size, font family, and text alignment.
-- **Interactive Highlights**: Make highlighted words clickable and define custom actions (such as navigating to a different screen).
+- Highlighted words can be made interactive, allowing clickable actions such as navigation.
-- **Supports Multiple Words**: Highlight multiple words in the same text and apply different actions to each.
+- The widget supports the highlighting of multiple words within the same text, each with different actions.
-- **No Dependencies**: This package is lightweight and doesn't rely on third-party libraries for font styling.
+- The package is lightweight and does not depend on third-party libraries for font styling.

 ---